hashicorp/consul/website/source/intro/vs/istio.html.md

 Consul uses an agent-based model where each node in the cluster runs a Consul Client.
 This client maintains a local cache that is efficiently updated from servers.
 As a result, all secure service communication APIs respond in microseconds and do not require any external communication.
-Further, service-to-service communication continues operating even if the Consul cluster is degraded.
+This allows us to do connection enforcement at the edge without communicating to central servers.
+Istio flows requests to a central Mixer service and must push updates out via Pilot.
+This dramatically reduces the scalability of Istio, whereas Consul is able to efficiently distribute updates and perform all work on the edge.

 The data plane for Consul is pluggable.
 It includes a built-in proxy with a larger performance trade off for ease of use.
 But you may also use third